 Student Senate Executive Board have both the authority and responsibility to represent the student body.
 The Student Senate President and Vice President represent the student body at the Board of Trustees and College Council meetings, respectively.
 Board members may also be asked to sit on other College committees such as the Safety Committee and Student-Faculty Committee of Review.
 To view your current Student Senate Board Members, visit the Student Senate webpage.
 The Student Senate office is located on the first floor of the Caroline College Center, Room C-104.
 Stop by and get to know your student officers!
 Contact the Student Senate Board members via email at StudentGov@chesapeake.edu.

 The purpose of the Gay-Straight Alliance is to foster an active and diverse culture at Chesapeake College.
-The Gay-Straight Alliance provides opportunities for students to build friendships and encourages open-mindedness towards gays, lesbians, bisexuals and transsexuals within the community.
+The Gay-Straight Alliance provides opportunities for students to build friendships and encourages open-mindedness towards the LGBTQ community.

 Geek Life Club

 The purpose of the Geek Life Club is to provide an outlet for students who share interests such as, technology, music, comic books, novels, movies, active meetings and games.

 Our mission is to support and advocate eco-consciousness in our college and community.
 We want to raise awareness about recycling in our community and collaborate with the public and private schools of the surrounding counties.
 We want to establish an integrated system among the Eastern Shore to encourage our residents and influence the younger generation to adopt eco-friendly lifestyles or at least recycle.

 This club exists in an effort to promote the safety, physical fitness, and self-confidence of the Chesapeake College student body, and the promotion of understanding of various cultures.